Skip to Content

 At the time, The Belmont Report changed the conduct of human research and it led to informed consent requirements, mandatory assessments of the risks and benefits of research, and special protections for vulnerable populations such as children and incarcerated persons.

 Today, some of the most problematic research practices involve animals.
 Millions of animals—including dogs, cats, nonhuman primates, and many other species of small and large animals—are used in research each year.
-A growing number of doctors, scientists, and policymakers question the validity and reliability of applying knowledge gained from animal experiments to human ailments, as well as the risks poor science poses to vulnerable human patients and populations.
+A growing number of doctors, scientists, and policy makers question the validity and reliability of applying knowledge gained from animal experiments to human ailments, as well as the risks poor science poses to human patients and populations.
 Fortunately, although they have yet to be fully implemented, there are more ethical, patient-relevant tools that can be used to study disease and therapeutic interventions.
 Still, approximately half of the budget of the National Institutes of Health (NIH) funds animal experimentation.
 Members of the tax-paying public have scarce access to reports on how those public funds are spent, and whether these investments contribute to improved medical science or the prevention and eradication of major diseases and disorders.

 We believe it is time to consider how the ethical framework set forth in The Belmont Report applies to animals.
 Our efforts to reexamine the principles outlined in The Belmont Report and related documents also prompt a reevaluation of human research, including the need to further enhance protections for those who are most vulnerable to abuse and exploitation.